Update: Friday 28 June 2024

 Ask for clarification about the draft Council Plan and Budget (Year 4) or proposed changes to rates.
 Click here to use our interactive Q&A tool.

-Complete our online feedback form to tell us what you think of the draft Council Plan and Budget (Year 4), as well as proposed changes to the Rating Strategy 2022-25.
+Complete our online feedback form to tell us what you think of the draft Council Plan and Budget (Year 4), as well as proposed changes to local rates.

-Before you start, make sure you have viewed the draft Council Plan and Budget (Year 4) documents, as well as information about the proposed changes to the Rating Strategy 2022-25.
+Before you start, make sure you have viewed the draft Council Plan and Budget (Year 4) documents, as well as the information about the proposed changes to local rates presented on this page.

 Provide a short summary of your question.